Plenty of gaming desktops have shiny, see-through glass panels, but how many of those panels double as full-on LCD displays?

 That's the selling point of the iBuyPower Snowblind (from $1,679; $2,399 as tested), which features a unique translucent side panel that you can customize with cool wallpapers, useful PC monitoring tools or anything else you can think of slapping on the side of the desktop.

 The Snowblind has more to offer besides a neat party trick, however, thanks to a Core i7 processor and an Nvidia GeForce GTX 1080 GPU that can power through 4K and VR games with ease.
-If you're looking for a gaming desktop that's as eye-catching as it is powerful, the Snowblind is well worth a look.
+If you're looking for a great gaming PC that's as eye-catching as it is powerful, the Snowblind is well worth a look.

 The iBuyPower Snowblind's white-and-black case looks pretty unassuming — until you realize that the entire left side of the PC is its own display.
 That's right: This desktop's translucent side panel is a fully functioning 1280 x 1024 LCD screen, which you can use to show off cool animated wallpapers, keep tabs on your PC's temperature and performance, or do whatever the heck else you feel like doing on a giant, see-through display.